KD-4-Lyfe/E5plus-M8p/README.md

 # E5-M8p
-Ender 5 plus manta M8P
+Ender 5 plus BTT manta M8P V2

+THIS IS NOT COMPLETE, CURRENTLY WILL NOT WORK!